mobmewireless/colloquy/README.md

       2. Subtract
       Enter your choice:

-  Redux comes built in with a very capable menu that can paginate larger menus automatically, provide different prefixes and suffixes on each page, and automatically map user input to descriptive menu keys.
+  Colloquy comes built in with a very capable menu that can paginate larger menus automatically, provide different prefixes and suffixes on each page, and automatically map user input to descriptive menu keys.

 * A helper method called _url_ that is a wrapper around Colloquy::URLAgent.
 This is a robust library that calls HTTP URLs in an evented fashion and supports fallback URLs for a single service.